 Keep your eyes moving.
 Do not focus on the middle of the area illuminated by your headlights.
 Watch for sudden flashes of light at hilltops, around curves or at intersections, because these may indicate the presence of oncoming vehicles.

 Look at the sides of objects.
-In dim light, focus on the edges or outlines of objects.
+In dim light during reduced visibility, focus on the edges or outlines of objects.
 Your eyes can pick up images more sharply this way than by looking directly at the object.

 Protect your eyes from glare.
-Prolonged exposure to glare from sunlight or headlights can temporarily affect your night vision.
+Prolonged exposure to glare from sunlight or headlights can temporarily affect your visibility at night.
 It can also lead to eyestrain and drowsiness.
 Wear good sunglasses on bright days and take them off as soon as the sun goes down.
-After steady daytime driving, rest awhile before you drive at night.
+After steady daytime driving, rest awhile before you begin driving at night.
 At night, look to the center of your pathway and use the painted edge lines to guide your vehicle.

 Avoid being blinded by oncoming high beams.
 If the driver of an oncoming vehicle fails to dim the lights, look down toward the right side of the road to avoid being blinded.
 You should be able to see the edge of the lane or the painted edge line and stay on course until the vehicle passes.

 Click on each of the tips to find out how to combat glare at night.

 Drivers middle-aged and older are more sensitive to glare than younger drivers because their eyes take longer to adjust to changing light levels.

 Click on each of the tips above to find out how to combat glare at night.

 Adjust Both Outside Mirrors